Antique Typewriters

 “Calling all Gadgetgeeks!
 Very early days of keyboards: It’s like the Burgess Shale of Typewriters!
 Incredible!” – Margaret Atwood

-He has appeared on television and radio and is featured in the award-winning documentary California Typewriter.
+Martin has appeared on television and radio and is featured in the award-winning documentary California Typewriter.

 CALIFORNIA TYPEWRITER

-Martin and his collection are featured in Doug Nichol’s full-length documentary California Typewriter which premiered at the prestigious Telluride Film Festival in 2016.
+Martin and his collection are featured in Doug Nichol’s full-length documentary California Typewriter which premiered at the Telluride Film Festival in 2016.

 The film explores the role of the typewriter in today’s culture, the creative relationships people have with them and how the typewriter can provide an alternative path in our digital age.